Triglycerides: What Foods Can Help You Reduce Them?

 These foods should be consumed every day, but in moderation, especially if you’re overweight.
 Dry fruit, for example, should be consumed in small amounts.
 You could eat a handful a day.
 You should also mix these foods with carbohydrates and proteins to help better absorption.

-Whole grains can also help reduce triglyceride levels, unlike their refined counterparts:
+Whole grains can also help reduce triglycerides in your blood, unlike their refined counterparts.
+Some examples of whole grains are:

 Along with any type of healthy bread or pastry made with rye, oats, buckwheat, etc. You could use buckwheat, for example, to make crepes in the same way you would use white flour, just like they’re made is several places around France.